xuanson2406/go-vcloud-director-fptcloud-m/util/LOGGING.md

 util.SetLog()
 ```

-When enabled, the default output for logging is a file named `go-vcloud-director.log`.
+When enabled, the default output for logging is a file named `go-vcloud-director-fptcloud.log`.
 The file name can be changed using

 ```go